Free Resources

 It's a free resources, feel free to use it on personal or commercial project.
 But you cannot redistribute it.
 And also below are description and use case for each chart-type.

-Bar Chart (Vertical)
+Vertical Bar Chart

 A column represents the values or frequencies of each category or variable.
 Generally, the horizontal axis represents the categories or variables, while the vertical axis represents the scale of values or frequencies.

-Use Cases
+Uses Cases

 Bar charts are commonly used for comparing data across different categories, displaying trends over time, and showcasing rankings.